Skip to content

 url: https://jsonplaceholder.typicode.com/posts/1

-save-to: posts/1.json
+save-as: posts/1.json

 ```